Configuring Apache HTTP Reverse-Proxy

 $ sudo /etc/init.d/apache2 restart

-Check the access your OpenKM installation from http://openkm.your-domain.com/.
+Check access to your OpenKM installation at http://openkm.your-domain.com/.

 Another advantage of using Apache is that you can log OpenKM access and generate web statistics.

-To check the configuration files can execute the command:
+To check the configuration files, you can execute the command:

 /usr/sbin/apache2 -t